Last updated March 1st, 2023

 You can also use word “Remembering” followed by the name of the person, e.g. “Remembering Janet”, “Remembering Mike” and so on.

 Below you can see our collection of poems and verses.
 These verses are pulled automatically from our personalisation system.
-This means they are all available to select just by clicking them during personalisation.
+This means they are guaranteed to be available to select just by clicking them during personalisation.

 You can consider this to be a collection of most popular verses – we compiled it over years and it is heavily influenced by what our customers wanted.
 Please note that this list is most accurate for Ireland, as we are located here.